fedarko/strainFlye/README.md

 Commands:
-  align  Aligns reads to contigs, then filters this alignment. call   [+] Naïve mutation calling and diversity index computation. fdr    [+] FDR estimation and fixing using the target-decoy approach. utils  [+] Various utility commands provided with strainFlye.
+  align  Aligns reads to contigs, then filters this alignment. call   [+] Naïve mutation calling and diversity index computation. fdr    FDR estimation and fixing for contigs' mutation calls. utils  [+] Various utility commands provided with strainFlye.
 ```